 Manufacturing sites bring their own challenges from a cleaning point of view, again with the trade off between the requirements of the shop floor and the needs of the office staff.

 There may be health and safety concerns, depending upon what is being manufactured, that demand special attention in terms of cleaner training on risk assessments and method statements.

 It is more usual for the cleaning staff to be onsite during the day, when the customers own staff are present.
 This means that common sense, sociability and approachability are more important than usual.

 Commercial offices used to keep more conventional hours than distribution centres and manufacturing sites, but with flexible working, the increase in 24hour call centres and the like, the distinction is becoming more blurred.

 So, as always, the job specification must match the customers’ needs.
 Commercial offices will often have several meeting or presentation facilities that require flexibility in the cleaning.
 A huge number of people eat at their desks these days, which means that extra care needs to be taken in those areas, and also the nearby computers.
 (What is your company’s computer cleaning policy?)

 There is supposedly less paper about these days, but we all know that there is still plenty about.
 What about a clear desk policy?

-And, of course, many commercial premises will be cleaned out of normal hours.
+And, of course, many commercial premises will be cleaned outside normal hours.
 At Brightr we undertake an in depth interview with all of our staff and we always take up a minimum of 2 references.
 If we are asked to set alarms (and we are, very often) then all keys and alarm codes or fobs are held securely.
 Also they are held under codes, which makes them impossible to trace back to the site.